xuankimtran/docs-1/pages/katalon-studio/how-to-guides/implement_ddt_mysql.md

 > See which libraries Katalon Studio supports built-in JDBC drivers [here](https://docs.katalon.com/katalon-studio/docs/database-settings.html#introduce-database-connection).

-From v8.0 onwards, MySQL becomes an external library.
-This change impacts the configuration of all existing projects having configured MySQL DB connection.
-The document shows you how to configure MySQL database connection to continue using it.
+From v8.0 onwards, MySQL becomes an external library that impacts all existing projects' configurations having configured MySQL DB connection.
+This document will show you how to configure MySQL database connection to keep it in use.

 ### Connect to MySQL database with the external JDBC driver